Sushilavati Government Women's Junior College, Rourkela

-Sushilavati Government Women’s Junior College is a state-run science and arts women's junior college in sector four of Rourkela.
+Sushilavati Government Women's Junior College is a state-run science and arts junior college for women in sector four of Rourkela, Odisha, India.

 History

 The college since its beginning in 1980 was known as Rourkela Women's College.
-In 1989 it was renamed as Sushilavati Government Women’s Junior College which was taken and funded by Government of Odisha to run its curriculum.
+In 1989 it was renamed as Sushilavati Government Women's Junior College and funded by Government of Odisha to run its curriculum.

 The junior college is affiliated to Council of Higher Secondary Education, Odisha, which prepares students for Senior Higher Secondary examination conducted by CHSE Board (Class 11 and Class 12 Courses) in the subjects of science and arts.